gummyworm/monster/docs/linker.md

 When the object code is written, the SECTIONS are concatenated to form the SEGMENT written to the object file.
 In the above example, we would have two SEGMENTS: one for "CODE" and one for "DATA".

-Symbols avoid the SECTION notion altogether to avoid having to update all symbol references in the relocation table(s).
+Symbols avoid the SECTION notion altogether to remove the need to update all symbol references in the relocation table(s).
-When a symbol is encountered its SEGMENT is looked up written with its relocation entry.
+When a symbol is encountered its SEGMENT is looked up and written with its relocation entry.
-This also avoids resorting to symbol-relative definitions for references to labels in noncontiguous SECTIONS that belong to the same SEGMENT.
+This also avoids resorting to SYMBOL-relative relocation records for references to labels in noncontiguous SECTIONS that belong to the same SEGMENT.
-For example, referring to the case above, `lda foo` can be handled with a SEGMENT-relative relocation.
+For example, referring to the case above, `lda foo` can be handled with a SEGMENT-relative relocation because "foo" is in the same SEGMENT as the instruction referencing it.
 SYMBOL-relative relocations are _only_ required for external symbols.

 ### RELOCATION TABLES
 For each SEGMENT, the linker contains a table of _relocation info_.

 This table is made up of a number of records, each describing how to relocate a byte or word within the SEGMENT.
 Relocations can either be _segment-relative_ (references to object-local SEGMENT base) or _symobl-relative_ (references to external symbols).

 The following table describes the relocation record format in detail.